ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 2.
 Density Plots of Global Median Solver Solve Times by Puzzle Day**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/2d549868-4f26-4e79-9820-8b6cb4717064)

 *Note that for other than the "easy" days (Mon and Tue), distributions of GMS solve times were quite broad.
-Sat puzzles had nearly a bimodal distribution, supporting the notion that there are "easy" and "hard" puzzle pools/constructors even for specific days.*
+Wed and Sat puzzles in particular had a quasi-bimodal distribution of solve times, supporting the notion that there are "easy" and "hard" puzzle pools/constructors even for specific days.
+All puzzles for the years 2020-2023 were included in this analysis (a more restricted time range was employed here since, as will be seen in the first section of the results, the GMS has improved a great deal since the beginning of the sample (Jan.
+1, 2018). *